MirkoRinke/Developer-Akademie-notepad/README.md

 ### 📋 Overview

-Here you will find a practical notepad with which you can quickly and easily record your thoughts, ideas and to-dos.
-Simple, clear and always to hand.
+Welcome to my sixth project as part of the Developer Academy!
+In this project, I created a simple and practical notepad where you can quickly and easily jot down your thoughts, ideas, and to-dos.

 ## 🔗 Links